tombarba/TinyWeaklyIsolationForest/README.md

 # TinyWeaklyIsolationForest
-This repository stores the code to reproduce the results published in "TiWS-iForest: Isolation Forest in Weakly Supervised and Tiny ML scenarios"
+This repository stores the code to reproduce the results published in "TiWS-iForest: Isolation Forest in Weakly Supervised and Tiny ML scenarios".

+Tommaso Barbariol, Gian Antonio Susto